alexwlchan/alexwlchan.net/src/_posts/2020/2020-03-04-adding-non-breaking-spaces-with-jekyll.md

 layout: post
 date: 2020-03-04 09:42:35 +0000
 title: A Jekyll filter for adding non-breaking spaces
-summary: Avoiding inconvenient line breaks with a Jekyll plugin.
+summary: A way to avoid awkward line breaks in the middle of phrases.
 tags: jekyll
+index:
+  image: /images/2020/line_breaking_card.svg
+theme:
+  image: /images/2020/line_breaking_card.png
+  card_type: summary_large_image
 ---

 I've been using [Jekyll] to build this blog for about two and a half years.